rancher/docs/content/rancher/v2.x/en/installation/after-installation/etcd-backup-and-restoration/_index.md

 `etcd snapshot-restore` is used for etcd Disaster recovery, it reverts to any snapshot stored in `/opt/rke/etcd-snapshots` that you explicitly define.
 When you run `etcd snapshot-restore`, RKE removes the old etcd container if it still exists.
 To restore operations, RKE creates a new etcd cluster using the snapshot you choose.

->**Important:** When restoring the etcd database, you must restore each etcd to the _same_ snapshot, or the disaster recovery will not work.
+>**Important:** When restoring the etcd database, you must restore each etcd to the _same_ snapshot, this means the exact same copy, so to restore you have to copy the snapshot from one of the nodes to the others before doing the `etcd snapshot-restore`

 >**Warning:** Restoring an etcd snapshot deletes your current etcd cluster and replaces it with a new one.
 Before you run the `etcd snapshot-restore` command, backup any important data in your current cluster.